arcsector/vscode-splunk-search-linter/README.md

 - Related main commands

 ## TODO

 - [ ] Syntax for main commands
 - [X] Syntax for eval and stats commands
 - [X] Description for commands
 - [X] Related main commands
+- [X] Add in suggestion after pipe, stats, and eval commands for respective commands
-- [ ] add in triggerSuggest clause after stats and eval commands for respective arguments
+- [ ] Add in suggestion after stats commands with arguments for keywords (AS, BY, OVER, WHERE, etc...)
 - [ ] Publish to VSCE Marketplace
 - [ ] Bundle with syntax highlighter and conf file linter